I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dhal/ns-d3dhal-_d3dhal_dp2blt.md

 </tr>
 </table>

-`rDest`

-Specifies a RECTL structure that specifies the upper left and lower right points of a rectangle on the destination surface.
-These points define the area in which the blit should occur and its position on the destination surface.

-`rSource`

-Specifies a RECTL structure that specifies the upper left and lower right points of a rectangle on the source surface.
-These points define the area of the source blit data and its position on the source surface.

 ## Remarks
 The <b>dwSource</b> or <b>dwDest</b> member specifies the kernel handle to the top-level surface and the <b>dwSourceMipLevel</b> or <b>dwDestMiplevel</b> member specifies the sublevel for the MIP-map chain where the blt occurs.